American Academy of Achievement: History

-Founded in 1961 by Sports Illustrated and LIFE magazine photographer Brian Reynolds, the Academy of Achievement recognizes high achievers in public service, business, science and exploration, sports, and the arts.
+Founded in 1961 by Sports Illustrated and LIFE magazine photographer Brian Reynolds, the American Academy of Achievement recognizes high achievers in public service, business, science and exploration, sports, and the arts.
 Reynolds established the academy after realizing that the famous people he photographed from different fields did not usually get to meet one another.
 A 1989 San Francisco Chronicle article called the organization "little-publicized but immensely powerful".
 According to William DeVries, who helped develop the first artificial heart, "It is a social network.
 Like a club.
 Now I can call Chuck Yeager up, or Philip 'Bo' Knight, and they'll return my calls, ask me out places.
 I promised myself I would never ask the people here for money, but I know a lot of scientists who do."
 Reynolds also wanted to bring together highly accomplished leaders with promising students, to inspire them.
 At the 1990 summit in Chicago, for example, student delegates "rubbed shoulders" with Ronald Reagan, Maya Angelou and Michael Jordan, and in 1995, students met with inductees including George H. W. Bush, Ruth Bader Ginsburg, Lady Bird Johnson, Robin Williams, Mike Krzyzewski and Rosa Parks.

 Academy members and summit attendees have also included Jimmy Carter, Colin Powell, Maya Lin, Barbra Streisand, Mikhail Gorbachev, Steven Spielberg, and George Lucas.
 In 2005, The Washington Post called the summit "one of the world's most dazzling gatherings of international celebrities - Nobel Prize winners, heads of state, star athletes, titans of industry, scientists and entertainers."

 In 1985, Reynolds's son, Wayne Reynolds, took over the leadership, becoming the executive director of the academy.
 In 1999, he was selected as the board chairman.
 In the 1990s, Reynolds moved the organization's headquarters from Malibu, California, to Washington, D.C.

 In 2007, the Catherine B. Reynolds Foundation donated $9 million to the academy.

-Oprah Winfrey presents Sidney Poitier with the Gold Medal of the Academy of Achievement in Los Angeles in 2014.
+Oprah Winfrey presents Sidney Poitier with the Gold Medal of the American Academy of Achievement in Los Angeles in 2014.